-The Ramsbottom Heritage Society is a registered charity which promotes the history of Ramsbottom, as well as recording the present through the annual photographic competition
+The Ramsbottom Heritage Society is a registered charity which promotes the history of Ramsbottom, as well as recording the present through photographs.

 We have made available old maps of Ramsbottom

 We have a Photographic Database of over 6.000 photographs

 We also have an active conservation group who meet regularly to review planning applications and their impact on the conservation of Ramsbottom.

 Membership runs from April to March and currently costs £8 a year, with a reduction for joiners throughout the year.
 Members receive a twice yearly News Magazine, back copies are available for viewing here

 The Society has a varied collection of over 6000 documents and 2000 photographs which are fully catalogued and packaged in archive-quality materials.
 Most of these documents and photographs are held at Bury Archives, where they can be viewed.
 The opening hours at the Archives which are on the bottom floor of Bury Library/Art Gallery are now Tuesday-Friday 10 - 3.30 p.m. and Saturday 10 - 1 p.m.

 The online Catalogue can be found at http://archives.bury.gov.uk

 Duplicates of some of the archive are also available at the Heritage Gallery when open on the 2nd Sunday.
 The list can be downloaded here

 The Heritage Gallery is on the first floor of Ramsbottom Library and has an exhibition created by members of the Heritage Society.
 The current exhibition, which will run until 2022 is called